 The Ottawa paramedics stated that the man collapsed at a Maitland Avenue school.
-The bystanders initiated CPR before the arrival of the paramedics but they could not resuscitate him.
+The bystanders initiated CPR before the arrival of the paramedics but they were not successful in resuscitating him.
 The man was later declared dead.
 Enrolling in first aid and CPR courses can help save a life especially during unforeseen events.
 An important factor during similar emergencies is the availability of AEDs.

 The paramedics stated that an automated external defibrillator (AED) which is available at all City of Ottawa recreational facilities was not available in this case.